Khurshid Anwar (Major): Muslim League National Guards

 Anwar went underground to keep the agitation going.
+Under his leadership, the National Guards blew up bridges and railway lines during the Punjab civil disobedience campaign.
 Eventually the Unionist government was overthrown.

 Afterwards, Anwar went to the North-West Frontier Province, where he worked with the Muslim League leaders Khan Abdul Qayyum Khan and Pir of Manki Sharif to launch a direct action campaign against the Congress government.
 He is said to have organised an underground movement publishing cyclostyled newspapers and broadcasting on a wireless transmitter.

 Anwar's rallies led to attacks on the local communities of Hindus and Sikhs, generating a stream of refugees into Kashmir, which closed off any possibility of the Maharaja of Kashmir acceding to Pakistan.
 Anwar is also said to have gotten away with a good deal of loot from his attacks on the minorities.